project-ananke/research/Cherry Blossom/Genes Coding For Proteins Viruses.md

 - Some viruses have split genes.

-- Typically, most eukaryotic mRNA contain one ORF, and are monocistronic.
+- Typically, most eukaryotic mRNA contain one ORF (open reading frame), and are monocistronic.

 - AUG is the typical start codon, some viruses use ACG though.